dtakkiy/airtable_sample_app/Readme.md

 $ yarn dev
 ```

-Access use browser to `localhost:3000/persons`.
+Let's access use browser to `localhost:3000/persons`.